gohugoio/hugo/content/en/templates/shortcode-templates.md

 </pre></div>
 {{< /code >}}

-{{% note %}}
-The preceding shortcode makes use of a Hugo-specific template function called `highlight`, which uses [Pygments](http://pygments.org) to add syntax highlighting to the example HTML code block.
-See the [developer tools page on syntax highlighting](/tools/syntax-highlighting/) for more information.
-{{% /note %}}

 ### Nested Shortcode: Image Gallery

 Hugo's [`.Parent` shortcode variable][parent] returns a boolean value depending on whether the shortcode in question is called within the context of a *parent* shortcode.
 This provides an inheritance model for common shortcode parameters.